thanlong/VMOSPro_RootXposed_Terminal/README.md

 ### Does VMOS support Magisk?
 VMOS currently doesn't supported Magisk because it doesn't have boot.img and recovery mode.
 Also VMOS cannot run magiskinit when replacing init.

+### Superuser crash, lost root after reboot?

+VMOS Dev may add some "sort of anti-piracy" to prevent you from installing root on non-Rooted ROM.
+This can be fixed by change root package: Open Terminal, type `root` then type `1` to change superuser package.

 ## VM Android version